 Other Sources of Vitamins and Nutrients

 If one is not able to incorporate sufficient amounts of certain vitamins and nutrients into the diet through food, nutritional supplements can usually be taken to make up the deficit.
-Patients should take care to always consult a medical professional before significantly changing their diet or taking nutritional supplements.
+Always consult a medical professional before significantly changing your diet or taking nutritional supplements.

 - .
 Calcium: What’s Best for Your Bones and health?
 T.H.
 Chan Harvard School of Public Health. http://www.hsph.harvard.edu.
 Accessed March 1, 2017.